fission-codes/rust-template/rust/.github/PULL_REQUEST_TEMPLATE.md

 ## Test plan (required)

 Demonstrate the code is solid.
 Which commands did you test with and what are the expected results?
-Which tests have you added?
+Which tests have you added or updated?
 Do the tests cover all of the changes included in this PR?

 ## Screenshots/Screencaps